Fractionalized Prethermalization in a Driven Quantum Spin Liquid

 We have shown that our periodic drive thermalizes the matter sector more efficiently than the flux sector leading to a novel staircase prethermalization profile of the entanglement entropy.
 This is in stark contrast compared to a conventional thermal equilibrium state.
 In thermal equilibrium, fluxes are excited at a finite density as determined by their finite-temperature Boltzmann weight.
 In order to quantitatively analyze this difference, we compute the thermodynamic expectation values of the (normalized) energy $E_{\beta}$ and flux $W_{\beta}$ as a function of temperature [Fig.~\ref{fig:fig2} (a)]; see supplemental material for details~\cite{appendix}.
 For the Kitaev honeycomb model prepared in an equilibrium state at intermediate temperature $\beta \approx 1$, the fluxes are already thermally activated $W\approx{}0$, while the corresponding energy is still close to the zero-temperature value, $E\approx0.9E(\beta=\infty)$~\cite{nasu2015thermal}.
 Thus, in equilibrium the flux sector is much stronger affected than the matter sector as the temperature increases.

-On the contrary, the dynamical Hamiltonian in Eq.~\eqref{eq:Ht} exhibits a completely different prethermalization behavior.
+Without fractionalized excitations, one could expect generic Floquet prethermalization paradigm, in which the system is governed by the effective Hamiltonian $H_{\rm K}$ at an effective temperature that is set by the energy pumped into the system.
+By contrast, the dynamical Hamiltonian in Eq.~\eqref{eq:Ht} exhibits a completely different prethermalization behavior.
 At intermediate drive frequencies, the effective time to thermalize flux sector takes two orders of magnitude longer than that for itinerant Majorana fermions.
 Specifically, the energy $E(t)$ quickly drops to (almost) zero at time $t \approx 1$, while the flux $W(t)$ still remains frozen for times $t \approx 100$.
 When inspecting, for example, times $t \approx 100$, which are well within the fractionalized prethermal plateau for $\omega = 8$, the temperatures corresponding to the expectation values of the matter and flux sector are $1/\beta_\text{matter} \approx 50$ and $1/\beta_\text{flux} \approx 0.04$, respectively.
 Hence they differ by about three orders of magnitude.
 While we argue that the phenomenon is generic as any periodic modulation of physical spins typically couples non-symmetrically to the fractionalized excitations, the unusual large separation of heating times arises in our Floquet protocol because the Heisenberg interaction is small compared to the three-spin term defined in Eq.~\eqref{eq:HV}, and the latter only heats the matter sector.